Manage product catalog configuration

 By default, it’s set to Yes.

-In Dynamics 365 (online), you can choose to use custom pricing logic instead of the system pricing to calculate prices when you add products in opportunities, quotes, orders, and invoices.
+In Microsoft Dynamics 365, you can choose to use custom pricing logic instead of the system pricing to calculate prices when you add products in opportunities, quotes, orders, and invoices.
 To use custom pricing, select No for this option.
-Additionally, you must register a plug-in on the
+Additionally, you must register a plug-in on the CalculatePrice message, provided in the Dynamics 365 Web services, that contains your custom pricing code.
+Every time you create or change the product information in an opportunity, quote, order, or invoice, the custom code is invoked instead of the Dynamics 365 system pricing engine to calculate the prices.
+For more information, see MSDN: Use custom pricing for products.

 By default, it’s set to Line item.